sunshineydays/sd.fa.geneticheadsframework/README.md

 </modDependencies>
 ```

-## Plans
-- more mods supported (see mod head pack for these)
-- fancier screenshots & such

 ### A Note from Me
-I'm open to feedback!
-I've tested this mod on my own game of 731 mods (not even joking about the number XD) and I didn't notice any slowdown or performance issues beyond what I'm used to in a heavily modded game.

-And just a heads up, this is my first C# mod, so I'm almost entirely sure I've done something that isn't as efficient as it could be.
-If anyone who knows their way around the language wants to check it out, look at the Source folder here.
+I’ve been working on this mod for a long time, even started learning c# so I could make it.
+If I'm not active in the community and it needs to be updated somehow, feel free to do so.
+When I come back, I'll integrate it into the main mod!
 I'm happy to update with improvements and credit appropriately.

+Have fun!